Synthetixio/synthetix/docs/contracts/SynthetixEscrow.md

 The contract was subject to an eight week setup period during which the vesting schedules were set up.

+This contract is augmented by the [`EscrowChecker`](EscrowChecker.md) contract, which is able to return vesting schedules as an array rather than one at a time.

 **Source:** [SynthetixEscrow.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/SynthetixEscrow.sol)

 <section-sep />